 David Copperfield: One of the most recognizable names in magic calls MGM Grand home.

-Earning 4.5/5 stars after 3,100+ guest reviews on Vegas.com, it’s safe to say “The greatest illusionist of our time” also has one of the best magic shows in Vegas.
-Tickets are available in advance both with the:
+Earning 4/5 stars after 3,400+ guest reviews on Vegas.com, it’s safe to say “The greatest illusionist of our time” also has one of the best magic shows in Vegas.

-Level Up also incorporates newer “skill-based” slot games into the space.
+Level Up also incorporates a small arcade and virtual reality experience into the space.

-CBS Television City: Looking for free things to do at MGM Grand?
-Have some time to kill?
+CBS Television City: Have some time to kill?
 Stop by CBS Television City to be part of a focus group that provides feedback on TV show episodes that have yet to be released.

 Participants should plan to budget about an hour of time for the screening and subsequent survey.
 As a thank you, participants are given a coupon book with money-saving offers.